 - Anchor heavy furniture so it won’t fall down on your child or pet.

-- Store potentially dangerous items carefully (medicine, cleaning supplies, power tools, guns, etc.) so children and teens can’t access them without supervision.
+- Store potentially dangerous items carefully (medicine, cleaning supplies, power tools, guns in safes, etc.) so children and teens can’t access them without supervision.

 - Put a smoke detector and carbon monoxide alarm near each sleeping area.